 Pre-paid calling cards

-Pre-paid calling cards are a great idea and can save you money on international phone calls.
+Pre-paid calling cards can save you money on international phone calls.
 Be sure to check:

 - the terms and conditions that apply to the card as there may be hidden costs

 - for any daily charge that diminishes your credit – you may need to use the card in a few days to get value for money or face having a worthless card if you don't end up using it straight away